jurobodik/Causal_CPCM/README.md

-# CPCM
+# Conditionally Parametric Causal Models (CPCM)

-**Conditionally Parametric Causal Models (CPCM)** is a flexible framework for discovering causal structures when conditional distributions belong to known parametric families.
+Conditionally Parametric Causal Models (CPCM) is a flexible framework for discovering causal structures when conditional distributions belong to known parametric families.
 This repository implements the `CPCM_graph_estimate()` function in R for inferring causal graphs under such assumptions.
+CPCM models extend the identifiability of causal direction by allowing the effect’s conditional distribution to vary in mean, variance, tail behavior, etc., according to the parent variables.
+This removes restrictive assumptions typical in additive-noise models.
+For the theoretical foundations and empirical evaluation of CPCM, see:
+- *Identifiability of causal graphs under nonadditive conditionally parametric causal models*, by Juraj Bodik & Valérie Chavez‑Demoulin (2023, arXiv) (https://arxiv.org/abs/2303.15376)

 ---